Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 # Java-Fuzzy-Search
 A fast and flexible Java fuzzy search library that supports bit parallel algorithms, wildcard characters, different scoring schemes, and other features.
-The goal is to focus on doing one thing (string search) and have tons of options and speedups for different use cases.
+The goal is to focus on doing one thing (string search) and have tons of options and optimizations for different use cases.

 ## Overview of features
 - Very basic exact string search using the KMP algorithm (use Bitap for wildcard characters and other features)